Chrismarsh/CHM/docs/build.rst

 configuration, versions, and interdependencies, using system libraries it not supported.

-All of the CHM dependencies are built on Travis-CI and uploaded to the `bintray <https://bintray.com/chrismarsh/CHM>`__ repository to serve prebuilt binaries.
+All of the CHM dependencies are built on Travis-CI and uploaded to the an Artifactory repository to serve prebuilt binaries and build scripts.
 This means that *if* the CHM build is done with supported compilers and operating system (described later), the dependencies do not need to be built by the end user.
+However it is generally recommended to build all dependencies from source and this is especially the case for high-performance environments and MPI.

 Build requirements
 *******************